dead-fool/Department-Store-Multi-Management-Tool/README.md

 code of the program.
 The manager can log in using his created ID and password and carry out the tasks: adding goods to inventory, editing goods, deleting goods, displaying total sales and displaying goods inventory.
 Similarly, the cashier can log in and carry out his/her billing duty.
 They can add items to the bill as much as they can from the existing inventory before printing the bill.

+#To run the program
+you can do either of the following:
+1) Download main.c and build executable file using your own IDE and run it.
+2) Download main.exe file directly.